 Who We Are

 The first such program among business schools, BRM serves as a bridge connecting the human capital and resources of Johnson with talented, community-based entrepreneurs.
 Through customized support services that recognize the challenges faced by self-employed microbusiness owners, we assist clients reach their goals and build successful businesses.
+Here are some examples of the projects students worked on:

 Building Successful Microbusinesses